gabrielguerrer/rng_rava_driver_py/README.md

 ### Control Panel

-The Control Panel sub-application provides an GUI interface for testing the features implemented by the RAVA driver, including EEPROM, PWM, RNG, HEALTH, LED, and LAMP capabilities.
+The Control Panel sub-app provides an GUI interface for testing the features implemented by the RAVA driver, including EEPROM, PWM, RNG, HEALTH, LED, and LAMP capabilities.

-To execute it, enter the following command:
+Execute it using the following command:
 ```
 python3 -m rng_rava.tk.ctrlp
 ```